microsoft/vscode-docs/blogs/2016/03/11/ExtensionsRoundup.md

 ### Write Code and Debug

-Below is an example debugging a simple Hello World Ruby script.
+Below is an example session debugging a simple Hello World Ruby script.
 You can see setting a breakpoint, starting the debugger and hitting the breakpoint.
-You can see single stepping through the code and using the Debug Console.
+You can also see single stepping through the code and using the VS Code Debug Console.

 ![Ruby Debugging](2016_03_11_ruby_debugging.gif)

 ## yo by Sam Verschueren

-This extension lets you use the Yeoman scaffolding tool from within VS Code in the Command Palette.
+This extension lets you use the [Yeoman](http://yeoman.io) scaffolding tool from within VS Code in the Command Palette.
 [See more details at the Marketplace](https://marketplace.visualstudio.com/items?itemName=samverschueren.yo).

 ![Yo Demo](2016_03_11_yo_demo.gif)

 ## change-case by wmaurer

-You can change the case of the currently selected word or selection.
-This [extension]((https://marketplace.visualstudio.com/items?itemName=wmaurer.change-case) is implemented as a wrapper around [node-change-case](https://github.com/blakeembrey/node-change-case).
+Change the case of the currently selected word or selection.
+This [extension](https://marketplace.visualstudio.com/items?itemName=wmaurer.change-case) is implemented as a wrapper around the [node-change-case](https://github.com/blakeembrey/node-change-case)npm module.

 ![change-case demo](2016_03_11_change-case_demo.gif)

 ## Subscribe

 Subscribe to the VS Code [RSS feed](feed.xml) to get more updates on extensions.

 And if you have an extension you really like and want to see it featured here, send us a [Tweet](https://twitter.com/code).

 Wade Anderson, VS Code Team Member <br>
 [@waderyan_](https://twitter.com/waderyan_)